Sievierodonetsk Congress: Reasons for convocation

-It was a response to the actions of the local authorities of some regions of Western Ukraine (Lviv, Volyn, Ternopil and Ivano-Frankivsk), as well as the City Council of Kiev and the authorities of the Kiev Oblast about disobeying President Viktor Yanukovych elected according to the initial results and declaring V. A. Yushchenko the victorious presidential candidate in the 2004 elections.
+It was a response to the actions of the local authorities of some regions of Western Ukraine (Lviv, Volyn, Ternopil and Ivano-Frankivsk), as well as the City Council of Kyiv and the authorities of the Kyiv Oblast about disobeying President Viktor Yanukovych elected according to the initial results and declaring V. A. Yushchenko the victorious presidential candidate in the 2004 elections.

 Organization of the Congress

 The organization of the Congress was preceded by a number of statements, decisions and resolutions in the regions of the South and East of Ukraine.
-On November 26, 2004, the regular session of the Luhansk Regional Council decided by a majority vote to create an Autonomous Southeastern Ukrainian Autonomous Republic.
-On the same day, Lugansk deputies appealed to Russian President Vladimir Putin for support.
-The next day, on November 27, an extraordinary session of the Kharkiv Regional Council decided to create executive committees of the regional and district councils of the Kharkiv Oblast and empower them with the powers of state authorities.
+On November 26, 2004, the regular session of the Luhansk Oblast Council decided by a majority vote to create an Autonomous Southeastern Ukrainian Autonomous Republic.
+On the same day, Luhansk deputies appealed to Russian President Vladimir Putin for support.
+The next day, on November 27, an extraordinary session of the Kharkiv Oblast Council decided to create executive committees of the regional and district councils of the Kharkiv Oblast and empower them with the powers of state authorities.
 The session elected the Governor of the Oblast Evgeny Kushnarev as the chairman of the regional executive committee.
-Kharkiv Oblast has stopped transferring funds to the republican budget until the political situation in Kiev stabilizes.
-It was decided to hold a general meeting of public and political forces protesting orange Kiev in Severodonetsk, Luhansk Oblast.
+Kharkiv Oblast has stopped transferring funds to the republican budget until the political situation in Kyiv stabilizes.
+It was decided to hold a general meeting of public and political forces protesting orange Kyiv in Severodonetsk, Luhansk Oblast.
 Decisive actions of the head of the Kharkiv Oblast Yevgeny Kushnarev played a decisive role in the organization of the Congress.
 The All-Ukrainian Congress of People's Deputies and deputies of Local councils of all levels, which brought together about 3.5 thousand delegates from 17 regions of Ukraine, took place on Sunday, November 28, 2004.
-Donetsk, Dnepropetrovsk, Zhytomyr, Zaporozhye, Kirovograd, Lugansk, Mykolaiv, Odessa, Poltava, Sumy, Kharkiv, Kherson, Chernihiv regions, Crimean autonomy and the city of Sevastopol.
+Donetsk, Dnipropetrovsk, Zhytomyr, Zaporizhzhia, Kirovohrad, Luhansk, Mykolaiv, Odesa, Poltava, Sumy, Kharkiv, Kherson, Chernihiv regions, Crimean autonomy and the city of Sevastopol.
 According to the organizers, delegates from Cherkasy and Transcarpathian regions could not come to the Congress only for technical reasons.